fac/ruby-gem-push-action/README.md

 ## Description

 Action to push gems to a gem cutter compatible repository.
-Probably RubyGems or GitHub Packages.
-It expects the authentication to have already been setup, using the environment variables GEM_HOST and GEM_HOST_API_KEY.
-See [fac/ruby-gem-setup-github-packages-action](https://github.com/fac/ruby-gem-setup-github-packages-action) for an action to set this up for you to push to GitHub.
+Basically RubyGems or GitHub Packages.
+It expects the authentication to have already been setup, `~/.gem/credentials` contains a token for the repo and you know the name of the key.
+See [fac/ruby-gem-setup-github-packages-action](https://github.com/fac/ruby-gem-setup-github-packages-action) for an action to set this up for you.
+It is actually pretty easy if pushing to the same repo.

 If the gem version already exists in the repo the action will no-op and still set a success status.
 This makes it easier to integrate into workflows, safe to re-run (intentionally or accidentally) and wont push duplicate/replacement packages.
+It will still raise an error visible in the summary, letting you know the version already exists.

 ## Usage